 A packed kit is what lets you leave quickly if a wildfire or grass fire forces an evacuation.

 If you ever have to leave in a hurry, the packed kit is your grab bag.
-See how to evacuate: your bag and your plan.
+See what to pack in an emergency bag and how to evacuate: your bag and your plan.

 More questions?
 Read our home preparedness FAQ.